Alipore: Location

 Alipore area is bordered by the following roads - AJC Bose Road to the north, D L Khan Road to the East, Diamond Harbour Road to the West and Alipore Avenue to the south.

 Police district

 Alipore police station is part of the South division of Kolkata Police.
 It is located at 8, Belvadere Road, Kolkata-700027.

 Tollygunge Women's police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.

 Transport

 Alipore is connected to all parts of the city by extensive bus services.

-Alipore is served by the Majherhat and New Alipore railway stations on the Budge Budge section of Kolkata Suburban Railway.
+Alipore is served by the Majherhat and Kidderpore railway stations on the Circular section of Kolkata Suburban Railway.

 The Kalighat metro station of the Kolkata Metro as well as the Jatin Das Park station is close to Alipore.